tom2almighty/songlab/content/en/contact/contact.md

   columns: '1'
 ---

-If you have any questions, please leave your information, or contact us through the following ways.
+<p align="left">If you have any questions, please leave your information, or contact us through the following ways.</p>